-Join Mike Meyers for an in-depth discussion in this video Meet the frame, part of CompTIA Network+ Exam Prep (N10-006) Part 1: Understanding Networks.
+Join Mike Meyers for an in-depth discussion in this video Meet the frame, part of CompTIA Network+ (N10-006) Cert Prep: 1 Understanding Networks.

 - The biggest challenge of learning networking is the fact that, well, networking is incredibly complicated today.
 Now, complicated's good.
 Complicated means convenient: for example, I can fire up my iPhone, and I can get right onto the internet and check the traffic, whatever I need to do.
 My TV in my house is connected to the internet, and I can do Netflix and all kinds of cool stuff.
 Even in my house, the electric meter on the back of my house is connected to the internet.
 So, networking today, because of the internet, is fabulously complicated.